giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `app` - value should contain the name of the application.
 Should be applied to every Kubernetes resource associated with an application.
 This should be also used as replicas selector.
 E.g. `app=kvm-operator`.
-- `giantswarm.io/customer-id` - value should contain guest cluster's customer
-  ID. `giantswarm.io/customer-id=track-hunter`.
 - `giantswarm.io/cluster` - value should contain guest cluster ID which this object is part of.
 E.g. `giantswarm.io/cluster=eggs2`.
+- `giantswarm.io/organization` - value should contain guest cluster's
+organization ID as displayed in the front-end `giantswarm.io/organization=track-hunter`.
 - `giantswarm.io/managed-by` - value should contain repository name of the operator managing the object.
 E.g. `giantswarm.io/managed-by=kvm-operator`.